Guide to Jewellery Findings

 End Caps & End Cones

-Primarily used to conceal knots, crimp beads and the end of chain before the connection is made to a clasp.
+- End Caps and End Cones are primarily used to conceal knots, crimp beads and the end of chain before the connection is made to a clasp.
 With their relatively large opening they are especially useful for merging several strands into a single point before attaching a clasp or other jewellery finding.

 - Eye Pins are short lengths of wire ending in a turned loop.
-Add a few choice beads turn or wrap a loop at the other end and this turns the _eye pin_into a dangle.
+Add a few choice beads turn or wrap a loop at the other end and this turns the eye pin into a dangle.
 Dangles can be added to chain, wire, thread and earring components giving movement to a piece of jewellery as well as looking pretty.
 They can also be used to make beaded links using a turned loop to join to the next link.

 Also known as Thong Ends or Cord Ends